 Below we provide a snapshot of our Department in the areas of diversity, quality, areas of emphasis, funding, coursework, guidance and well-being.

 The Department of Economics is one of the most diverse departments in the Pacific Northwest and possibly the nation.
-About 60% of our tenured/tenure-track faculty, visiting faculty and lecturers are women (7 women and 5 men).
-We are also an international department; about half of our faculty are foreign born.
-Currently, we have faculty members from China, Bangladesh, Turkey, Iran, Italy and Greece.
+About 42% of our faculty are women (6 women and 8 men).
+We are also an international department; about 42% of our faculty are foreign-born.
+Currently, we have faculty members from China, Bangladesh, Turkey, Italy and Greece.
 Learn more about the College’s student diversity here.

 Our Department includes nationally and internationally recognized faculty members.
 We are continually publishing our research in high-quality disciplinary and interdisciplinary academic journals.
 Our roster includes a Fellow of the National Bureau of Economic Research (NBER).
 Faculty members have been contributing authors to the National Climate Assessment Report and the 5th IPCC Assessment Report.
 Multiple members have received research grants from the National Science Foundation (NSF), the Environmental Protection Agency (EPA), and NASA.